Ltr1-07: Title III, Immigrant Education

 If you have any questions regarding the program or the amount of your apportionment, please contact Camille Marzion, Associate Governmental Program Analyst, Language Policy and Leadership Office, at 916-319-0249 or by e-mail at email@example.com.

-If you have any questions regarding the payment process, please contact Shirley Burkett, Fiscal Analyst, Categorical Allocations and Audit Resolution Unit, at 916-323-1385 or by e-mail at firstname.lastname@example.org [Note, the preceding information is no longer valid].
+If you have any questions regarding the payment process, please contact Shirley Burkett, Fiscal Analyst, Categorical Allocations and Audit Resolution Unit, at 916-323-1385 or by e-mail at firstname.lastname@example.org [Note: the preceding contact information is no longer valid].

 Susan Lange, Deputy Superintendent